hicetnunc2000/hicetnunc-composer/README.md

 # hicetnunc-composer

-the present directory build the dApp microsservice architecture as a development env
+the present directory build the dApp microservice architecture as a development env
 ```
 docker-compose up --build
 ```